neilireson/geospatial-point-benchmark/README.md

 ##### Querying
 Performance of sort queries is not good.
 Using query distance helps, particularly with a larger index.
 Using the BKDReader method, currently in the sandbox, produces much better performance but still not comparable with the other libraries.
+It seems as if one of the main differences between JSI and Lucene nearest is that JSI has a query distance limit, while Lucene considers all indexed points.

 ```
 Benchmark                 (indexPoints)  (queryRadius)   Mode  Cnt    Score   Error  Units
 Lucene_SortQuery                  10000           1000  thrpt         3.228          ops/s